imnarendra/LendingClubCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-<p>"We want to express my heartfelt gratitude to the teachers and peers at Upgrad/IIITB for their consistently clear and informative sessions, as well as for patiently addressing our queries every day.
+<p>"We want to express our heartfelt gratitude to the teachers and peers at Upgrad/IIITB for their consistently clear and informative sessions, as well as for patiently addressing our queries every day.
 I also extend my appreciation to the entire Upgrad team for providing us with this incredible learning platform."</p>

 ## Contact